BabylonJS/Documentation/content/babylon101/chap7/light_gui.md

 panel.addControl(header);
 ```

-Finally create and add the slider to the panel.
+We create and add the slider to the panel.
 ```javascript
 const slider = new BABYLON.GUI.Slider();
 slider.minimum = 0;